 Today, the demarcation between Europe and Asia usually follows the definition of the Swedish geographer Philipp Johann von Strahlenberg.
 After that, the Ural Mountains and river form the eastern border of Europe.
 Between the Caspian Sea and the Black Sea, the borderline runs through the „Kuma-Manchich-Lowland“ north of the Caucasus Mountains, as in its place once a sea road connected the Caspian Sea with the Black Sea.
 In English- and French-speaking countries, the border along the Caucasus main ridge is drawn slightly different.
 According to both definitions, Azerbaijan, Armenia and Georgia do not belong to the continent of Europe but to Asia.
 The territories of Russia, Turkey and Kazakhstan are each only a minor part of Europe (Russia: 23%, Turkey: 3% and Kazakhstan: 5.4%), while each of the larger area of these three countries belong to the Asian continent.

 Overall, Europe covers an area of approximately 10.5 million square kilometers, making it the second smallest of the seven continents after Australia (sorted by size: Asia, Africa, North America, South America, Antarctica, Europe and Australia).The northernmost point of the European mainland lies on the peninsula Nordkin in Norway, the southernmost is the Punta de Tarifa in Spain, the westernmost the Cabo da Roca in Portugal.
 The north-south extent is about 3800 km.
 In the east-west direction, the European mainland measures about 6000 km, from the Ural Mountains in Russia to the Atlantic coast of Portugal.

-The following table shows the 47 countries of the European continent sorted by population in 2012 (Note: For Russia, Turkey and Kazakhstan only the European shares are listed in the table, Cyprus is a member of the EU but geographically belongs to Asia).
-The sum of the inhabitants in the table with 713.2 million is slightly lower than the above 743.1 million, as it is – as mentioned – data from the year 2012.
+The following table shows the 47 countries of the European continent sorted by population in 2018 (Note: For Russia, Turkey and Kazakhstan only the European shares are listed in the table, Cyprus is a member of the EU but geographically belongs to Asia).
+The sum of the inhabitants in the table with 724.77 million is slightly lower than the above 743.1 million due to different data sources.